Table of Contents

-1) Zero Level channel / Direct Marketing Channel – Consists of a manufacturer directly selling to the end consumer.
+Consists of a manufacturer directly selling to the end consumer.
 This might mean door to door sales, direct mails or telemarketing.
 Dell online sales is a perfect example of a zero level channel marketing.

-2) One Level channel – As the name suggests, the one level channel has an intermediary in between the producer and the consumer.
+As the name suggests, the one level channel has an intermediary in between the producer and the consumer.
 An example of this can be insurance in which there is an insurance agent between the insurance company and the customer.
 Even E-commerce is an excellent one channel level example – wherein the companies tie up directly with E-commerce portals and then sell in the market.

 Again observed in both the FMCG and the consumer durables industry, the three level channel can combine the roles of a distributor on top of a dealer and a retailer.
 The distributor stocks the most and spreads it to dealers who in turn give it to retailers.

 Here are perfect representations for channel levels between consumer marketing channel and an industrial marketing channel.

 Liked this post?
 Check out the complete series on Distribution